liblouis/liblouis-js/README.md

 npm install liblouis
 ```

+**Warning:** While the programatic interface of `liblouis-build` adheres to the
+semantic versioning specification, table files do not.
+You should refrain from
+adding `liblouis-build` as dependency with a version range if you are using
+liblouis with custom table files.

 ### List of Available Liblouis Functions

 | Method           | Easy API | Direct Call API |